Ramon AZA #195

 Why you should go

 Chapter elections, unlike country elections, have less people voting, and more competent candidates.
 Your vote really does count, as many board positions have been decided over one vote.
+Going also shows that you support your brother Alephs in their wins - and their losses.

 To qualify to vote/run you need to be signed up on b-linked and fully paid for your membership.
 If you’re an eighth grader, you need to promise to pay as soon as you can and have an account on b-linked.